exasol/public-knowledgebase/Environment-Management/generating-tls-files-yourself-to-avoid-providing-a-fingerprint.md

 In this section we'll show how to configure some client tools to work with the certificates we've just created.
 One needs to do so as the generated root CA certificate is not known to client applications.

-### DBeaver, DB Visualizer and other third party tools using Exasol JDBC driver
+### DBeaver, DbVisualizer and other third party tools using Exasol JDBC driver

 Third party SQL clients leveraging Exasol JDBC driver typically come with their own JRE (Java Runtime Environment).
 By design Java applications use their own truststore and check if they trust database certificates by searching it in such a truststore.
-For example, as of 2024-11-25 for DBeaver (steps and paths for DB Visualizer are similar) JRE resides in `jre` subfolder of installation folder.
+For example, as of 2024-11-25 for DBeaver (steps and paths for DbVisualizer are similar) JRE resides in `jre` subfolder of installation folder.
 The respective truststore is `.\jre\lib\security\cacerts`.

 If we want to add a certificate to DBeaver's truststore, we need to find its location and perform the activity using the standard Java tool called `keytool`.